CloudDeng/CloudDeng.github.io/index.md

 title: Hongyun Deng
 ---
 # Research Interests
-I am a self-motivated and team-minded master student with 2 years of experience in studying the numerical methods of solving the electromagnetic problems (especially the integral equation method).
+I am a self-motivated and team-minded master's candidate with 2 years of experience in studying the numerical methods of solving the electromagnetic problems (especially the integral equation method).
 I am interested in applying different mathematical and physical theories and methods to solve the electromagnetic problems appearing in the microwave technology.